racket/racket/racket/src/README.txt

  * For Racket CS, supplying either selects a Racket or Chez Scheme implementation used to create boot files to the build platform.
-   Suppling Chez Scheme is a much more direct path, but when Racket is supplied, its version does not have to match the version being built.
+   Supplying Chez Scheme is a much more direct path.
+These executables do not need to match the versions being built, as there are bootstrapping paths that can handle differences where needed.

  * For Racket BC, `--enable-racket=RACKET` selects a Racket for prepare C sources to cooperate with garbage collection.
 Its version